KohlsTechnology/eunomia/DEVELOPMENT.md

 To check out this repository:

-1. Create a [fork](https://help.github.com/en/articles/fork-a-repo) of this repo
+1. Create a [fork](https://help.github.com/en/articles/fork-a-repo) of this repository
 2. Create the directories and clone your fork

 ```shell